Trauma and the Highly Sensitive Person and/or Empath

 It was an instruction to power on through and manage whatever came a person’s way without demonstrating emotion.
 (Interesting to note – the origin of this phrase may have actually come from the US culture!).

-Of course, this instruction originally came from a place of want and need, where people needed to survive and found a very effective way to do so.
+Of course, this instruction originally came from a place of want and need.
+People needed to survive and found a very effective way to do so.

 What does blocking trauma and emotion do to our Personal Energy?

-Having a stiff upper lip is now diametrically opposed to more modern evolved psychological and spiritual practices of self-examination, review, and release of Personal Energy.
+Having a stiff upper lip is now diametrically opposed to more modern evolved psychological and spiritual practices.
+We are beginning to learn the value of self-examination, review, and release of Personal Energy.

-But what about those who are even more sensitive, such as HSPs or Empaths, who not only feel the trauma that they experience yet also sense the trauma of others intensely, too?
+But what about those who are even more sensitive, such as HSPs or Empaths?
+We not only feel the trauma that we experience, yet also sense the trauma of others intensely, too?